tallywiesenberg/vote-gpt/README.md

 However, it is one thing to be registered to vote.
 It is another to vote.

+This means that 17 million more people voted in 2020

-According to the Bureau, there was a 73-67
+Even with the high voter registration percentage, not all of those people ended up voting.
+According to the Bureau, only 67% of eligible voters there was a 73-67

 ## What it does
 Our app works in three phases.
 The first phase is to collect information directly from the user about the kind of information that is pertinent to their voting needs.
 We collect the information by